neffers/untitled-cryptography-project/md_docs/clientside_commands.md

   - add a comment containing your message
 - MOD: verify entry
   - mark the entry as verified
-- MOD: unverify entry
-  - mark the entry as unverified
 - WRITE/MOD: remove entry
   - Must be owner of submission or moderator
   - take the entry out of the database